HOME THE BAPTIST CHURCH THE CHURCH OF SCOTLAND HISTORY & RESOURCES

 Following two recent crises in recent years (two large Georgian windows and the full restoration of the belfry), parishioners are resolved that we must try to avoid such problems in future.
 So maintenance has become proactive rather than reactive, and to this end a dedicated Fabric Fund has now been established.
 An annual inspection of both the church and the manse is now undertaken each autumn, so that an annual contract for ongoing and preventative maintenance can be awarded.
 It is felt that this will make for more appropriate stewardship in this day and age, will be immensely better for the fabric of the buildings, will avoid the waste in time and materials which arises from "make-do-and-mend" and in fact will be much cheaper in the long run.

-For clarification, weekly offerings do not go to the Fabric Fund, instead they contribute towards the sum that the parish contributes to Ministries and Mission annually; this amounted to £5,654 in 2016, mostly going towards "the support of our pastors" in every parish, but with about 15% reserved for social care, outreach and the wider work of the Church.
+For clarification, weekly offerings do not go to the Fabric Fund, instead they contribute towards the sum that the parish contributes to Ministries and Mission annually; this amounts to £5,552 in 2017, mostly going towards "the support of our pastors" in every parish, but with about 16% reserved for social care, outreach and the wider work of the Church.
 Anybody wishing to contribute towards the Fabric Fund is invited to use the specific donations box within the church, or to visit our special page, the Fabric Fund.

 The Church of Scotland parish of Colonsay and Oronsay (No. 211300) is a registered Scottish Charity No: SC031271